Wasatch Mountain State Park: Description

 Established in 1961, Wasatch Mountain State Park is Utah's most developed state park.
 Named for the Wasatch Mountains, (Note: Although the wording of the name of the Wasatch Mountain State Park may seem to imply it is named after or related to the "Wasatch Mountain", the only mountain so named is located over 300 mi to the southeast in San Miguel County in southwest Colorado.
 Therefore, it is a "mountain state park" that is given the specific name of "Wasatch", after the Wasatch Range, in general.) the park consists of 21592 acre and sits at an elevation of 5900 ft.
 Wildlife in the park includes deer, elk, wild turkeys, and moose.
 Although the southern part of Wasatch Mountain State Park is adjacent to the northeast part of Deer Creek State Park, the two share only a short border.

-Of Utah's 40 state parks, Wasatch Mountain State Park was the fifth most visited during the Fiscal Year 2017.
-During that period, 360,338 people visited the park, a 6.7% increase over FY2016.

 Park facilities

 Wasatch Mountain State Park is used for mountain activities such as camping, picnicking, hiking, off-road vehicle use, horseback riding, Nordic skiing, snow tubing, and snowmobiling.
 It is also home to Wasatch Mountain and Soldier Hollow golf courses.
 Unlike most of Utah's state parks, it is not related to a body of water (reservoir, lake, etc.).

 There are 139 campsites at the park, two pavilions for group use, restrooms, showers, and utility hookups.

 Soldier Hollow hosted some of the events of the 2002 Winter Olympics.
 The venue remains open to the public, offering Nordic skiing, tubing, snowshoeing, a summer and winter biathlon, and in-line skating facilities.